NoellePatterson/eflow-readme/wet-season-initiation/timing.md

 1. Convert raw date and flow data columns into a flow matrix based on water year.
 Each column starts with the beginning of the water year \(i.e. 10/1\) and ends with the end of the water year \(i.e.9/30\).

-#### The following steps are conducted for each water year at a time:

 1. Check if the data contains more than allowed `None` and `zero` data.
 Then, interpolate between missing values to get a full dataset:

    ```py